 As the leaders of seven of the world’s wealthiest nations meet in Cornwall for the G7 summit, the scientists have launched a 1.5 Degree Charter to highlight how breaching the 1.5˚C target outlined in the Paris Agreement will cost far more than paying poorer nations to help global efforts to reach it.

-It is hoped governments, businesses and the public will get behind the Charter to influence the conversation on finance and steer key decisions made at the next UN climate summit, COP26 in Glasgow in November.
+It is hoped governments, businesses and the public will get behind the Charter to influence the conversation on climate finance and steer key decisions made at the next UN climate summit, COP26 in Glasgow in November.

 Those most vulnerable to the impacts of the climate crisis predominantly live in the global South, but they have contributed the least to greenhouse gas emissions.
 The Charter argues that, to sufficiently reduce emissions, it will require richer countries to pay reparations to poorer countries.
 The amounts must reflect fairly the former’s responsibility for the crisis and the latter’s vulnerability to it.